mbusonhleko/CommaNumbers/README.md

 # CommaNumbers
 Impact Take Home test

-This is a small test to take a list of numbers and out a comma delimitted string.
+This is a small test to take a list of numbers and output a comma delimited string.